FunkinCrew/Funkin/docs/COMPILING.md

     - Download Git from [git-scm.com](https://www.git-scm.com)
     - Do NOT download the repository using the Download ZIP button on GitHub or you may run into errors!
     - Instead, open a command prompt and do the following steps...
-1. Run `cd the\directory\you\want\the\source\code\in` to specify which folder the command prompt is working in.
+1. Run `cd the/directory/you/want/the/source/code/in` to specify which folder the command prompt is working in.
-    - For example, `cd C:\Users\YOURNAME\Documents` would instruct the command prompt to perform the next steps in your Documents folder.
+    - For example, `cd C:/Users/YOURNAME/Documents` would instruct the command prompt to perform the next steps in your Documents folder.
-2. Run `git clone https://github.com/FunkinCrew/funkin.git` to clone the base repository.
+2. Run `git clone https://github.com/FunkinCrew/funkin.git` to clone the base repository at the `HEAD` or `main` branch.
+It is recommended to clone the latest stable release's branch instead, do `git clone --branch <tag_name> https://github.com/FunkinCrew/funkin.git` use the version's name in place of `<tag_name>` (e.g. `v0.7.5`).
-3. Run `cd funkin` to enter the cloned repository's directory.
+3. Run `cd Funkin` to enter the cloned repository's directory.
 4. Run `git submodule update --init --recursive` to download the game's assets.
     - NOTE: By performing this operation, you are downloading Content which is proprietary and protected by national and international copyright and trademark laws.
 See [the LICENSE.md file for the Funkin.assets](https://github.com/FunkinCrew/funkin.assets/blob/main/LICENSE.md) repo for more information.
 5. Run `haxelib --global install hmm` and then `haxelib --global run hmm setup` to install hmm.json